gschmutz/stream-processing-workshop/05c-stream-processing-using-ksql/README.md

-# IoT Data Ingestion - Stream Processing using ksqlDB
+# IoT Data Ingestion and Analytics - Stream Processing using ksqlDB

 With the truck data continuously ingested into the `truck_movement` topic, let's now perform some stream processing on the data.

 There are many possible solutions for performing analytics directly on the event stream.
 From the Kafka ecosystem, we can either use Kafka Streams or ksqlDB, a SQL abstraction on top of Kafka Streams.
 For this workshop we will be using KSQL.

 ![Alt Image Text](./images/stream-processing-with-ksql-overview.png "Schema Registry UI")

+We will first use KSQL to change the format of the messages from CSV to JSON and write it to a new topic.
+With another KSQL statement we will detect drivers not driving around normally (detecting anomalies).

 ## Connect to ksqlDB engine